 Request

-Actually, a vox.Request is embedding a net/http.Request in its struct definition.
-So you can access any of net/http.Request’s public fields or methods from a vox.Request.
+Actually, vox.Request embeds a net/http.Request.
+So you can access any public field or method from net/http.Request directly on a vox.Request.

 For example, you can access a request’s HTTP header like this: